Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>19/10/2019</b></h3>
 <p>Files updated:</p>
 <ul>
 	<li><b>Switch-to-tab-on-hover.uc.js</b>: Added a new experimental feature.
 It tries to simulate the "switch on hover" option from Tab Mix Plus.
-When you hover over a tab with this userscript enabled, you will switch to it without the need to click it.
-You can also set a delay on the variable inside the file.</li>
+When you hover over a tab with this userscript enabled, you will switch to it without the need to click it.</li>
 </ul>
 <h3>Pre-Last update: <b>11/10/2019</b></h3>
 <ul>